Syncfusion AI Assistant

 Getting Started with Predefined Dialogs in Blazor

-This section explains how to include predefined dialogs in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.
+This section explains how to include Syncfusion® Blazor Predefined Dialogs in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites